eyadikramy/practice-game/README.md

 # practice-game
-its were i practice coding
+its were i practice coding games for fun